-This means that the price of Stock A tends to fluctuate by about 9 percent from a hypothetical mean.
-This does not mean that the price of Stock A will move by anything even close 9 percent.
-It could jump by 40 percent then lose 2 percent of its value.
-Its price changes just come to a 9 percent volatility overall.
-At the same time, an investor should expect Stock A to gain about 6 percent of its value over time based on its total history of gains, losses and volatility.
+This means that the price of Stock A tends to fluctuate by about 9% from a hypothetical mean.
+This does not mean that the price of Stock A will move by anything even close to 9%.
+It could jump by 40% and then lose 2% of its value.
+Its price changes just come to a 9% volatility overall.
+At the same time, an investor should expect Stock A to gain about 6% of its value over time based on its total history of gains, losses and volatility.

 The expected return tells us how profitable Stock A might be, while the volatility tells us how risky to consider it.
-Crudely put, it should gain about 6 percent of its value over time, but at any specific time it tends to swing by 9 percent.
+Crudely put, it should gain about 6% of its value over time, but at any specific time, it tends to swing by 9%.

 As an investor, we can then look at these assets from a risk/reward standpoint:

 - Stock B has a lower return, but also the lowest variance of any asset.
 It is probably a good fit for an investor looking to control their risk.

 - Stock C has a higher variance, but also the highest return on this list.
 It is probably a good fit for an investor looking to maximize their return.